numpy/numpy/doc/source/user/tutorial-svd.rst

 would like to refresh your memory, take a look at the `Python tutorial <https://docs.python.org/tutorial/>`__.

-If you wish to work the examples in this tutorial, you must also have `matplotlib <https://matplotlib.org/>`_ and `SciPy <https://scipy.org>`_ installed on your computer.
+If you want to be able to run the examples in this tutorial, you should also have `matplotlib <https://matplotlib.org/>`_ and `SciPy <https://scipy.org>`_ installed on your computer.

 **Learner profile**